Nimba-Solutions/OpenAPI-Unlocked/README.md

 ## Overview

 OpenAPI Unlocked allows Salesforce developers to add simple annotations to their Apex classes that automatically generate standardized OpenAPI (Swagger) documentation.
-Publish your API documentation directly to Experience Cloud sites and give your integration partners the gift of clear, interactive documentation.
+Publish your API documentation directly to Experience Cloud sites (experimental) and give your integration partners the gift of clear, interactive documentation.

 ## Key Features